rayer456/electrobot/README.md

 ## Configuration

-Since electrobot is run locally you must [register your own app](https://dev.twitch.tv/docs/authentication/register-app/) with Twitch.
+Since electrobot runs locally you must [register your own app](https://dev.twitch.tv/docs/authentication/register-app/) with Twitch.
 This only takes a few minutes.
 Follow their instructions and you should end up with an application in [your console](https://dev.twitch.tv/console/apps).

 Once you see your application click on manage.